Yellen: Russia invasion will have 'enormous repercussions'

 The United States and Western allies have imposed an avalanche of sanctions against Russia in the first weeks of the war and administration officials in recent days have put more focus on closing loopholes that Russia might try to use to circumvent them.

+On Wednesday morning, the U.S. announced more sanctions, this time targeting Russian President Vladimir Putin’s two adult daughters and toughening penalties against Russian banks in retaliation for “war crimes” in Ukraine.

-“Treasury is committed to holding Russia accountable for its actions so it cannot benefit from the international financial system,” Yellen said the remarks.
+“Treasury is committed to holding Russia accountable for its actions so it cannot benefit from the international financial system,” Yellen said.

+Lawmakers questioned Yellen on China and Taiwan as the U.S. and its allies continue to impose sanctions on Russia.
+She said the U.S. is prepared to impose sanctions against China if Beijing moves aggressively toward Taiwan, as some fear it might.

+“I believe we've shown that we can in the case of Russia,” she said.
+“I think you should not doubt our ability to resolve to do the same in other situations.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.